DrvMen/aitextsummarizer/README.md

 - **Backend:**
   - Node.js, Express.js
 - **AI Engine:**
-  - OpenAI API (or any other summarization library/model)
+  - HuggingFace API (or any other summarization library/model)

 ---